Ebola-Chan-bot/Timers_one_for_all/README.md

 # Timers
 All public APIs are under namespace TimersOneForAll, and require TimerCode as the first template argument.
 TimerCode indicates which hardware timer you want to use.
 Hardware timers vary by CPUs.
 For ATMega2560, there're 6 timers:
 ## Timer 0
 This timer is 8-bit, which means it has 2^8=256 states.
-It can generate COMPA and COMPB interrupts, but not OVF, because it's occupied by Arduino builtin function `millis()`.
+It can generate COMPA and COMPB interrupts, but not OVF, because it's occupied by Arduino builtin function `millis();delay();micros();`.
 This means this timer is the last one you want to use among all the timers.
 Only use it if you really have strong reasons.
 ## Timer 1, 3, 4, 5
 These timers are all 16-bit, with 65536 states, which means that they're more accurate than 8-bit timers.
 COMPA, COMPB and OVF interrupts are all available.
 You may want to use these timers for most scenarios.
 ## Timer 2